If you were forced to evacuate your home and you only had three minutes, what would you grab?

 - Cash (at least $100 – ATMs might not work in an emergency), credit cards, checks, IDs

-- Cell phone and extra charger
+- Cell phone or other mobile devices, cable and charger or power block

 - Clothing for each family member for a week (grab extra items for winter)